4d/docs/website/translated_docs/es/FormEditor/properties_FormProperties.md

 This property defines the color scheme for the form.
 This property defines the color scheme for the form.
 This can be changed for the form to one of the following two options:

 *   dark -- texto claro sobre fondo oscuro
-*   light - texto oscuro en un fondo claro
+*   light - texto oscuro en un fondo claro > A defined color scheme can not be overridden by a CSS.
-> A defined color scheme can not be overridden by a CSS.
+> El número de caracteres para el título de una ventana está limitado a 31.

 #### Gramática JSON